Simple Twitter - Chapter 3: Start Coding

 In our case, we’re going to open a new Pull Request (PR) right after the first new commit in our new branch (all we need to open a PR is just one change, so right after the first commit we have a change and we can open it).
 This is a good practice, it let others see the direction and progress we are making.

-In a real world environment we’ll probably have a CI/CD that will deploy our branch to a test environment so we can test our changes before merge them to master, in our case we’ll settle just for passing the tests.
+, in our case we’ll settle just for passing the tests.
 Every commit we’ll push on our branch will trigger a GitHub action workflow that will build our project, run tests and check the coverage of our tests.
 This is another good reason to push commits as early and as often as possible.

 When we’ll finish the feature, bug, etc another team member will probably review our code (assuming our tests pass and everything is green).
 In our case we’ll do it to ourselves.
-Once we’re sure everything is good we’ll squash and merge our branch to master branch, this will close our PR and our issue (that’s good because we no longer have a need for them).
+Once we’re sure everything is good we’ll squash and merge our branch to master

-And then in our local machine we’ll checkout to master branch, and pull the changes we just merge to the remote (GitHub) master (usually called origin), and the cycle will start all over again with a new issue (feature, bug, etc).
+), and the cycle will start all over again with a new issue (feature, bug, etc).

 {{< admonition type=info title=“Pro Tip” open=true >}} Once merged, Pull Requests preserve a record of the historical changes to your code.
 Because they’re searchable, they let anyone go back in time to understand why and how a decision was made. {{< /admonition >}}

-Once our web apps are use in production we’ll sometimes need to do a quick bug fix, assuming it’s an emergency (all hell break loss in our production site) we’ll not want to go over the whole process, we’ll just want to add one commit to the master branch, and that’s it, a really quick fix to fix some production issue.
+Once our web apps are use in production we’ll sometimes need to do a quick bug fix, assuming it’s an emergency (all hell break loss in our production site) we’ll not want to go over the whole process, we’ll just want to add one commit to the master

-This will not happen often (assuming we’re working correctly, writing test, doing peer code review, etc) but sometimes it will, in those cases we’ll just push a commit or two to master and then will have to merge master branch to our PR branch so that they will by in sync and to resolve code conflicts that emerge during the quick fix.
+This will not happen often (assuming we’re working correctly, writing test, doing peer code review, etc) but sometimes it will, in those cases we’ll just push a commit or two to master

-This is how the whole process will look like on our git log:
+This is how the whole process will look like on our git log

 {{< mermaid >}} gitGraph: options { “nodeSpacing”: 150, “nodeRadius”: 10 } end commit branch feature checkout feature commit commit checkout master commit merge feature {{< /mermaid >}}